abidhtalukder/Apnacollege-demo/README.md

 # Apnacollege-demo
-This the first github repository
+This the first github repository.
+My name is Abid H Talukder